 - Reducing expenses: In order for teens to appreciate the value of money, they have to learn that current spending affects future savings.
 As the final step of the budgeting exercise, they should determine their current spending habits by making a list of what they spend money on each week.
 Then they should look and see what they can cut back to realize their savings goals faster.
 They can use a budget worksheet to put everything down on paper.

 Paying Themselves First

 Another important aspect of teaching teens to save money is instilling in them the value of paying yourself first.
 This means that a portion of all money teens make, whether it's from a part-time job, an allowance or a gift from a family member, should go directly into a savings account.
-That way teens will end up with a sizable sum before it has a chance to disappear into another shopping spree.
+That way teens will end up with a sizable sum, perhaps to put towards buying a car, before it has a chance to disappear into another shopping spree.

 Student Credit Cards

 If teens are old enough to secure one, a student credit card with a low limit, say $500, can be a great teaching tool.
 Parents can talk with their teens about the importance of repaying debt on time, looking over statements and not overspending.
 Teach teens that credit card spending is just like taking out a loan, so they need to consider that before making purchases.
 Plus, it's better for them to understand credit before they get bombarded with offers in college.